precisely/rapids/doc/architecture.md

 10. Starting.

     The `start!` function generates a StackFrame where the address is a special continuation which identifies the beginning of the flow, denoted by a well known address, such as `{flow-name}/0`.
 Bindings are generated from the arguments provided via `start!` to the flow.
-For example, the above expression starting the greeting flow produces a stack frame: `[greeting/0, {:excited? true}, nil]`.
+For example, the above expression starting the greeting flow produces a stack frame: `(StackFrame. #address<greeting/0>, {:excited? true}, nil)`.

     Remember, these values are the address, the bindings and the result-key.
-A binding for a stack is established, the initial frame is pushed onto the stack, and the main loop is invoked with a result-value of `nil` and process the result as described below.
-The result of the post-processing step is returned.
+The `start!`  function allocates an empty array for the stack, the initial frame is pushed onto the stack, and the main loop is invoked with a `nil` argument.
+The result of the main loop is processed as described below, saving the state of computation to durable storage, and an object which allows resuming the computation is returned.

-11. Operation of the main loop,
+11. Operation of the main loop.

-    The main loop is a function taking a single argument, the `result-value`.
+    The main loop is a function taking a single argument, the `result-value`, which implements the following algorithm:

     a.
 If the stack is not empty, pop the frame at the top of the stack (the top frame), otherwise exit, returning the `result-value`.

     b.
-If the result-key of the top frame is non nil, add the `result-value` to the bindings, storing it under the `result-key`.
+If the result-key of the top frame is non nil, add the `result-value` to the bindings, associating it with the `result-key`.
 E.g., `(assoc bindings result-key result-value)` in Clojure.
 The bindings thus prepared are called "the result bindings".

     c.
 Retrieve the continuation identified by the address of the top frame and call it with the result bindings.

     d.
-The continuation will return either a `Suspend` signal or some other value, if the return value is not a `Suspend` signal, recursively call the main loop (i.e., GOTO step a) with the return value provided as the `result-value`.
+The continuation will return either a `Suspend` signal or some other value, if the return value is not a `Suspend` signal, recursively call the main loop (i.e., GOTO step a) passing the return value as the argument.
+(The return value becomes the `result-value` of the next iteration of the loop).

     e.
 If a `Suspend` signal is received, exit the main loop, returning the signal.

 12. Processing the result of the main loop.

     As seen above, the main loop either returns a `Suspend` signal or a value.
 The former indicates that external input is needed to continue, whereas the latter indicates that the flow initiated by `start!` has completed.
 At this stage, the contents of the stack are saved to durable storage under a unique id in a structure referred to as a "Run".
-The client which initiated the process receives the Run, which contains the state of the computation, as well as other useful data which is described below (Responding to the client during the run).
+The client which initiated the process receives the Run, which contains the state of the computation, as well as other useful data which is described below ("Responding to the client during the run").
 This post processing step returns a run.

 13. Continuing.

     After a flow is started, it will usually transition into a suspended state while it waits for input.
 The `continue!` function is provided for this purpose.
 It is a function of two arguments: an id which references a run and an optional `result-value`.
-It retrieves the Run from durable storage, regenerating the stack.
+It retrieves the Run from durable storage, regenerating the stack (discussed below in "Storing and regenerating state").
 The main loop is then invoked with the `result-value` and processed as described above, and the result of the post-processing step is returned.

     ```clojure
     (continue! run-id result-value) ; returns a Run object